pchantelot/Wave_propagation_in_a_model_artery_dispersion_scripts/README.md

 ```math
     \left.\boldsymbol{e}_r \cdot \boldsymbol{C} : \boldsymbol{\nabla u}\right|_{r = R + h/2} = \rho_f \omega^2 \frac{\boldsymbol{u}\cdot \boldsymbol{e}_r}{i\boldsymbol{k}_f\cdot\boldsymbol{e}_r}, \tag{21}
 ```
-where we used the continuity of the normal displacement at the interface, and where $\boldsymbol{k}_f$ is the wavector of an inhomogeneous plane wave radiated into the fluid.
+where we used the continuity of the normal displacement at the interface, and where $`\boldsymbol{k}_f `$ is the wavevector of an inhomogeneous plane wave radiated into the fluid.
-We further simplify this boundary condition by considering that only evanescent waves propagate in the fluid, and by neglecting the transverse wavenumber in the $\boldsymbol{e}_\theta$ direction.
+We further simplify this boundary condition by considering that only evanescent waves propagate in the fluid, and by neglecting the transverse wavenumber in the $` \boldsymbol{e}_\theta `$ direction.
 Under these assumptions, the approximate boundary condition at $r=R+h/2$ can be discretized as,
 ```math
     \left[(ik_x)^2 B_k + ik_x B_0 + i\rho_f \omega^2 \boldsymbol{I}e_r^T \otimes I_{NP} \right] \cdot \boldsymbol{u} = 0. \tag{22}
 ```